asavagar/uk-covid19-firm-creation/content/home/welcome.md

   css_style:
   css_class:

+ cta_note:
+  label: 'ESRC-funded project <br> Based at the University of Kent'

 ---

 The project explores the impact of COVID-19 on business creation in the UK.
 The project is funded by the ESRC and based at the University of Kent, School of Economics.